Bunlong/libphonenumbers/README.md

   * [parseAndKeepRawInput(numberToParse, defaultRegion)](#-parseandkeeprawinputnumbertoparse-defaultregion) is used to parses a string and returns it in prototype buffer format while keeping the raw input value.
   * [parse(numberToParse, defaultRegion)](#-parsenumbertoparse-defaultregion) is used to parses a string and returns it in proto buffer format.

+* AsYouTypeFormatter
+  * inputDigit(digit) is used to formats a phone number on-the-fly as each digit is entered.
+  * clear() is used to clears the internal state of the formatter, so it can be reused.

 * PhoneNumberFormat ( The following enums is used to pass to [format(number, numberFormat)](#-formatnumber-numberformat) )
   * E164 (value is 0)
   * INTERNATIONAL (value is 1)